metaplex-foundation/developer-hub/src/pages/core/deserialization.md

 ---
-title: Deserialization
+title: Core - Deserialization
-metaTitle: Deserialization
+metaTitle: Core -  Deserialization
-description: Learn about the deserialization of Asset accounts, Collection accounts and plugins.
+description: Learn about the deserialization of Asset accounts, Collection accounts and plugins using the Metaplex Core packages.
 ---

 Digital assets on Core are composed of exactly **one onchain account** that contains both the base asset data and the plugin.